Role: Product Manager | Personalization | Recommendation Systems | AI | B2C

 Background

 AI recommendations need three things to work: clean product data, dietary filtering rules, and a saved shopper health profile.
 None of these exist today.
 Phase 1 builds all three so that when the AI runs in Phase 2, it runs safely and accurately.
-Prototype with what Phase 2 implementation will look like included.

 Business Value: